New constraints on time-dependent variations of fundamental constants using Planck data: Constraints using PLANCK data

 \subsection{Constraining $\aEM$ and $\me$}

-When varying $\aEM$, assuming constant $\dalpha$, along with the 6 standard cosmological parameters, we find the marginalized parameter values in the second column of Table~\ref{table:param}. \changeJ{These show that $\aEM/\aEMs$ is equal to unity well within the $68\%$ limit.} The errors on \changeJ{$\theta_{\rm MC}$} increases by about one order of magnitude, due to the added uncertainty in the distance to the last scattering surface.
-We also find a slight increase in the errors of the scalar spectral index, \changeJ{$n_{\rm s}$, which interacts} with the modifications to the photon diffusion damping scale caused by $\aEM$.
+When varying $\aEM$, assuming constant $\dalpha$, along with the 6 standard cosmological parameters, we find the marginalized parameter values in the second column of Table~\ref{table:param}.
+These show that $\aEM/\aEMs$ is equal to unity well within the $68\%$ limit.
+The errors on $\theta_{\rm MC}$ increases by about one order of magnitude, due to the added uncertainty in the distance to the last scattering surface.
+We also find a slight increase in the errors of the scalar spectral index, $n_{\rm s}$, which interacts with the modifications to the photon diffusion damping scale caused by $\aEM$.
 Similarly, the error of the cold dark matter density, $\Omega_{\rm c} h^2$, increases slightly, due to geometric degeneracies.
 The other parameters (i.e., $\tau$ and $A_{\rm s}$) are largely unaltered by the addition of $\aEM$ as a parameter (see Fig.~\ref{fig:contour}).
-This highlights the stability and consistency of the data with respect to non-standard extensions of the \changeJ{cosmological} model.
+This highlights the stability and consistency of the data with respect to non-standard extensions of the cosmological model.

-\changeJ{Although the contributions from $\sigT$ appear to have a negligible effect on the $C_\ell$ (see Fig.~\ref{fig:thom_all}), we find that the inclusion of this effect improves the errors on $\aEM$ by $\simeq 30\%$.
+Although the contributions from $\sigT$ appear to have a negligible effect on the $C_\ell$ (see Fig.~\ref{fig:thom_all}), we find that the inclusion of this effect improves the errors on $\aEM$ by $\simeq 30\%$.
 The small effect on the power spectra hinders some of the degeneracy between $\theta_{\rm MC}$ and $\aEM/\aEMs$, as pointed out in previous analyses \citep[e.g.][]{Planck2015var_alp}.
-For example, the marginalized value of $\aEM/\aEMs$ changes from $0.9988 \pm 0.0033$ to $0.9993 \pm 0.0025$ when including $\sigT$ rescaling within {\tt CAMB}.
-The former result is consistent with the one presented recently in \citet{CORE2016}, which suggests that in their analysis this modification was neglected.}
+For example, the marginalized value of $\aEM/\aEMs$ changes from $0.9988 \pm 0.0033$ to $0.9993 \pm 0.0025$ when including $\sigT$ rescaling within {\tt CAMB}\footnote{The former result was also presented in the initial versions of \citet{CORE2016}, but now agrees with latter.}.
+Future CMB missions have the potential to improve this constraint by another factor of $\simeq 4-5$ \citep{CORE2016}.